-ADAM'S Hand goal is to potentiate the user providing him many info gathered from his surroundings and enhancing his connection with the environment, using technologies such as Wi-fi, Bluetooth and so on.
-IoT and home automation are actually at the user fingertips.
+Adam’s Hand wants to potentiate the user providing him info gathered from his surroundings and enhancing his connection with the environment: IoT and Home Automation are actually at the user fingertips!

-Adam's Hand is designed in a modular way to adapt to different amputation levels: a single device to fulfill each user needs.
-The plug&play modules, easily connectable, can be purchased separately.
+Classic industrial processes and innovative 3D printing technologies allow for a never-seen customization of the device.
+Adam's Hand is also designed in a modular way in order to adapt to different amputation levels: a single device to fulfill each user needs.

 The innovative patent pending mechanism on which Adam's Hand is based can actuate 15 degrees of freedom with just one motor, instead of the five motors conventionally used in other prosthetic devices.
 The torque is automatically distributed among the fingers, that adapt to the specific form of the grasped object, developing always the most stable grasp.
 The transmission is based on gears, stiff and compact, that exert constant forces, independent from the fingers kinematic state.